Persian campaign (World War I): Forces

 The Persian forces were established around certain districts, and not one single force.
 Each district furnished its own battalion and each province had several battalions.
 Each district depending on the tribal grouping furnished one or sometimes two battalions usually under their own chiefs.
 The strength of battalions was from 600 to 800.
 They had artillery batteries whose strength ranged from four to eight guns.
 Irregular troops amounted to about 50,000 in each district, with ranks composed of tribal horsemen and an uncertain number of footmen, all poorly armed.
 It was not uncommon of the chiefs, who controlled the battalions, to change sides.
-Some of these forces were Qashqai Tribesmen, Tangistani Tribesmen, Laristani Tribesmen, and Khamseh tribesmen.
-The Persian central government also had the Persian Central Government Gendarmerie, which had Swedish officers and consisted of about 6,000 troops.
-Only 2,000 of the 6,000 were mounted.
+Some of these forces were Qashqai, Tangistani, Laristani, and Khamseh tribesmen.
+There was also the Persian Central Government Gendarmerie, which had Swedish officers and consisted of about 6,000 troops, of which only 2,000 were mounted.
 They were in six regiments, each of nine battalions, and their armament included Mauser rifles, twelve machine guns, and four mountain guns.
-The Persian forces were dispersed at Tehran, Qazvin, and Hamadan with the objective of keeping the country's main roads, which covered an estimated distance of 930 miles, under Persian control.
+The Persian forces were dispersed at Tehran, Qazvin, and Hamadan with the objective of keeping the country's main roads, which covered an estimated distance of 930 miles, under government control.

-In 1914, Enver Pasha ordered Lt.
-Col. Kâzım Bey, commander of the 1st Expeditionary Force (11 December) and Lt.
+In late 1914, Enver Pasha gave orders to Lt.
+Col. Kâzım Bey, commander of the 1st Expeditionary Force (11 December), and Lt.
 Col. Halil Bey, commander of the 5th Expeditionary Force (25 December): "Your duty is to move with your division towards Persia and proceed through Tabriz to Dagestan, where you will ignite a general rebellion and repulse the Russians from the shores of the Caspian Sea."

 The German operations were carried out by Wilhelm Wassmuss and Count Kanitz.
 Wassmuss, known as the German Lawrence, was a German consular official in Persia who loved the desert, and wore the flowing robes of a desert tribesman.
 He persuaded his superiors in Constantinople that he could lead Persian tribes in a revolt against Britain.